pavelsimo/AssemblyFun/README.md

 About the code examples
 -----------------------
 All the code examples will be written in Linux Assembly (AT&amp;T Syntax).
-Initially, I will be focus in x86 architecture examples.
-Later on, x64 examples will be included as well.
+Initially, I will be focus in IA-32 examples.
+Later on, IA-64 examples will be included as well.

 Why Assembly
 ------------